PSD2: Background and progress

 Google has already paid EUR 50 mn, Facebook might get EUR 1,3 bn out of the pocket.

-Opening access to infrastructure for third parties in terms of PSD2, banks and financial companies should use secure algorithms and procedures.
+Opening access to infrastructure for third parties in terms of PSD2, banks, banking software and financial companies should use secure algorithms and procedures.

 That being said PSD2 implementation should escape offering hackers a brand new vector for potential attacks.
 At this particular moment the situation does not seem to be very secure and despite the new type of attacks have not materialized yet the hackers are probably training intensively to enter the banking industry sweet spot.